farahbrunache/travay-colony-vuejs-dapp/README.md

 # Roadmap
 [] Cross my fingers Colony launches on Mainnet soon
-[] Learn how to do off chain payments
+[] Learn how to incorporate off chain payments
-[] Learn best security practices in Blockchain so I can protect the identity of an already vulnerable population [] Replace Coinbase login with a decentralized solution
+[] Learn best security practices in Blockchain so I can protect the identity of an already vulnerable population [] Implement identity verification to protect against fraud [] Replace Coinbase login with a decentralized solution